JStonham/notes/README.md

 }
 ```
 The simple syntax for creating java applications has been modified to add a conditional.
 A variable (condition) in the form of a String has been given the name Jen and, if the condition is met, hello dogs will be printed, if not, hello world will be printed.

+# Java Data Types

+Java has some different data types to SQL.
+Here are some similarities and differences:

+## SQL          ## Java
+float           float
+date            Date
+datetime        DateTime
+int             int
+bigint          long
+varchar         String
+null            null

+Java also has some additional data types that SQL doesn't have:

+double float (use for all decimals)
+byte
+boolean (true or false)